stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 ### Run time

-: The run time, or walltime, of a job is the time required to finish its execution.
+: The run time, or wall-clock time, of a job is the time required to finish its execution.

 ### Scheduler